microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 > **NOTE:**
 > If you are a relational database designer, you'll notice that the Excel spreadsheet presents a denormalized view of the data.
 For example, in a relational database, **CategoryID** would most likely be a numeric identifier that references a separate table containing the details of the category, including the name.

 The URLs in the Image column are currently just placeholders.
-In the completed Power App, these URLs will be replaced with the addresses of real image files.
+In the completed app, these URLs will be replaced with the addresses of real image files.

-Follow these steps to create the Power App:
+Follow these steps to create the app:

 1. Sign in to Power Apps Studio at <http://make.powerapps.com>.